 There are many great destinations for diving in the presence of a tiger shark:

-Dive The World Recommendations: Socorro Island, Cocos Island Costa Rica and Shark Reef, Fiji.
+Dive The World Recommendations: Socorro Island - Mexico, Cocos Island - Costa Rica and Shark Reef, Fiji.

 CUSTOMER TESTIMONIALS OF DIVE THE WORLD